jieumjigi/si-eum-iOS/Pods/PopupDialog/README.md

     image: UIImage? = nil,
     buttonAlignment: UILayoutConstraintAxis = .vertical,
     transitionStyle: PopupDialogTransitionStyle = .bounceUp,
+    preferredWidth: CGFloat = 340,
     gestureDismissal: Bool = true,
+    hideStatusBar: Bool = false,
     completion: (() -> Void)? = nil)
 ```

-The default dialog initializer is a convenient way of creating a popup with image, title and message (see image one and two).
+The default dialog initializer is a convenient way of creating a popup with image, title and message (see image one and three).

 Bascially, all parameters are optional, although this makes no sense at all.
 You want to at least add a message and a single button, otherwise the dialog can't be dismissed, unless you do it manually.